FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - version
      - 0x1
      - 0x5
      - The version of the TL header.
-This field is set to |current_version| for the TL header layout described in this version of the table.
+This field is set to |current_version| for the TL header layout described in this document.
 Code that encounters a TL with a version higher than it knows to support may still read the TL and all its TEs, and assume that it is backwards-compatible to previous versions (ignoring any extra bytes in a potentially larger TL or TE header).
 However, code may not append new entries to a TL unless it knows how to append entries for the specified version.

    * - hdr_size
      - 0x1
      - 0x6
      - The size of this TL header in bytes.
-This field is set to 0x18 for the TL header layout described in this version of the table.
+This field is set to 0x18 for the TL header layout described in this document.

    * - alignment
      - 0x1